amandaguglieri/hackinglife/docs/hydra.md

 # -L: specify a list with login names
 # -p: specify a single passwords
 # -P: specify a file with passwords
+# -C: specify a file with user:password
-# -t; how many parallel connections to run when cracking
+# -t: how many parallel connections to run when cracking
 # -V: verbose
 # -f: it stops the attack after finding a password
 # -M: list of servers to attack, one entry per line, ‘:’ to specify port